Ricardicus/tcpmod/README.md

 This is a module I am making just to get a bit more exeprience of Linux kernel space development.
 I have made a server that runs in kernel mode.
-For now this server only registers some incoming bytes and makes them readable by all processes.
+For now this server only works as an echo server.
-For now there is no output from this server, only input.

 You can read the latest incoming message